danReynolds/route_builder/README.md

 }
 ```

-The next time we need to navigate view an employee message, we can then call our route builder with our type-safe arguments:
+The next time we need to navigate view an employee message, we can then call the route factory with our type-safe arguments:

 ```dart
 final employeeId = uuid();